hannonhill/Custom-Authentication-Module-Examples/Shibboleth/README.md

 You can read more about writing Custom Authentication plugin classes in our [Cascade Server Authentication API project](https://github.com/hannonhill/Cascade-Server-Authentication-API)

-To install the plugin in Cascade:
+#### Modify the plugin for your organization

+1. Update the name of the attribute containging your usernames that you're passing to Tomcat (e.g. `uid`) in both the `redirect()` and `authenticate()` methods.
+2. Update URL being redirected to in `redirect()` during the `LOGOUT` phase if you have another script or location that you wish to send your users

+NOTE: There is nothing in this plugin containing the URL of the Shibboleth IdP as this is all being handled in Apache.

-1. Compile the plugin as a `.class` file
+#### Compiling the plugin

+Requires the following for compilation:

+- Tomcat Servlet API - included in [this project](https://github.com/hannonhill/Custom-Authentication-Module-Examples/tree/master/Shibboleth/tomcat-6.0.32-servlet-api.jar)
+- Log4J JAR - included in [this project](https://github.com/hannonhill/Custom-Authentication-Module-Examples/tree/master/Shibboleth/log4j-1.2.14.jar)

 1. Make a JAR containing your compiled plugin file (i.e. the `.class` file)

+#### Install the plugin

-2. Stop Cascade
+1. Stop Cascade
-3. Drop the JAR into `$CASCADE_HOME/tomcat/webapps/ROOT/WEB-INF/lib`
+2. Drop the JAR into `$CASCADE_HOME/tomcat/webapps/ROOT/WEB-INF/lib`
-4. Start Cascade
+3. Start Cascade
-5. Login into Cascade.
+4. Login into Cascade.
 NOTE: You will need a user with the Administration role that uses Normal authentication to be able to login.
-6. Go to System Menu > Configuration > Custom Authentication
+5. Go to System Menu > Configuration > Custom Authentication
-7. Add the following configuration and substitute the `<class-name>` for the package-qualified classname of your plugin class that you wrote:
+6. Add the following configuration and substitute the `<class-name>` for the package-qualified classname of your plugin class that you wrote:

         <custom-authentication-module>
           <class-name>com.hannonhill.cascade.shibb.ShibbAuthentication</class-name>
           <should-intercept-login-page>true</should-intercept-login-page>
         </custom-authentication-module>

-8. Attempt to connect to your instance again.
+7. Attempt to connect to your instance again.
 After authenticating in Shibboleth you should be automatically taken into Cascade.